Loktysh/infiniti-stream/TEST-CASES.md

 **Description:**
 Verify that an error message is displayed when an invalid email is entered.

-**Steps:**
-1. Open the login page.
+**Acceptance Criteria:**
-2. Enter an invalid email address.
+1. The user enters an invalid email address.
-3. Enter a valid password.
+2. The user enters a valid password.
-4. Click the "Login" button.
+3. The user clicks the "Login" button.

-**Expected Result:**
-- Error message "Invalid email/password" is displayed.
+4. The system displays an error message "Invalid email/password".
+5. The user remains on the login page.

 **Data Set:**
 - Invalid Email: `invalid.email@abtasty.com`